rajunadaf570/Django_Project2/README.md

 ### 3. Modify Candidate:
 ### 4. List Candidate:

-## Notes:
+## Note:

 > used DRF and Serializers.\
 > used Proper Error codes with 401, 400, 200 and all.\
 > Celery and RabbitMQ to send OTP to mail.\
 > Authentication token.\
 > Throttling to restrict n number or hits.\
-> Pagination to split large result sets into individual pages of data.\
+> Pagination to split large result sets into individual pages of data.